7 days in healthcare (June 30th-July 6th, 2025)

 Summary

-The most impactful news in health this week were:
+The most impactful health news of the week were:

 Biomedicine